kommitters/.allstar/CONTRIBUTING.md

 First off, thanks for taking the time to contribute, it is encouraging! 🎉🙌

-We want to make it as easy as possible to contribute changes that help the [.allstar allstar configuration repo][repo], this is a configuration repo for the good of the kommiters organization so every advice or contribution is well received.
+We want to make it as easy as possible to contribute changes that help the [.allstar allstar configuration repo][repo], this is a configuration repo for the good of the kommitters organization so every advice or contribution is well received.
 There are a few guidelines that we ask contributors to follow so that we can merge your changes quickly.

 ## Getting started